Nenad Lazarevski

-Nenad Lazarevski (Ненад Лазаревски; born 3 July 1986) is a Macedonian football defender.
+Nenad Lazarevski (Ненад Лазаревски; born 3 July 1986) is a Serbian and Macedonian football defender.

 Club career

 Born in Novi Sad, SR Serbia, SFR Yugoslavia, Lazarevski started playing for FK Novi Sad.
 In early 2006, he moved to Russia and signed with Lokomotiv Moscow; although registered with the senior team, he played only for the reserves.
 After half a year, in the summer of 2006, he moved to Bulgaria where he played for PFC Slavia Sofia in the PFG A. In 2007, he returned to Serbia and joined SuperLiga side FK Borac Čačak.

 In the summer of 2009 he signed with another SuperLiga side, OFK Beograd, but after a year was loaned to FK Radnički Sombor in the Serbian First League.
 Two years later he was released by OFK and he joined the club he had represented at the beginning of his career, RFK Novi Sad.

 International career

 In 2004, he started playing for the Serbia and Montenegro under-19 team.

 In 2007, he started representing the Macedonia under-21 team.